lysevi/dariadb/README.md

 - ENABLE_BENCHMARKS - Enable build dariadb benchmarks. - ON
 - CLANG_ASAN_UBSAN  - Enable Clang address & undefined behavior sanitizer for binary. - OFF
 - CLANG_MSAN - Enable Clang memory sanitizer for binary. - OFF
+- SYSTEM_PROTOBUF - Use protobuf installed in system (linux). - ON

 #### Example
 Configure to build with all benchmarks, but without tests and server.